jarekratajski/dysfunctional_ddd/dys_ddd/ddd.md

 OO world consensus:

-commands may return exceptions, some status
+commands may return exceptions, some status, etc.

-Is `error` not a result?
+Is an `error` not a result?